Twitch co-founder Kevin Lin exits COO role, now filled by former Pandora COO Sara Clemens

 Amazon’s Echo, Alexa and Music Unlimited are hitting Australia and New Zealand next month

 Twitch today announced its co-founder Kevin Lin will be stepping down from the COO role at the company, amid a series of new executive hires.
-Lin will continue to work at Twitch in a newly developed, and still unnamed, role leading “Culture, Strategy & Innovation” which reports directly to Twitch CEO Emmett Shear.
+Lin will continue to work at Twitch in a newly developed, and still unnamed, role leading “Culture, Strategy & Innovation,” which reports directly to Twitch CEO Emmett Shear.
 Replacing Lin as COO is former Pandora COO Sara Clemens, who has joined Twitch alongside two other new exec hires: Mark Weiler, who joins from Rubicon Project to become SVP, Head of Platforms & Services at Twitch; and Amir Shevat, VP of Developer Experience, who joins from Slack.

 Clemens resigned as Pandora COO back in December 2016, after more than two years with the streaming service.
 Her exit had come around the time that buyout rumors were flying about, pegging SiriusXM as a potential acquirer.
 (SiriusXM later invested $480 million into Pandora instead.)